 Be cautioned; you will get what you pay for.

-Keep in mind that some of these suggestions are very generic.
-Cory from Par2Pro does not necessarily stand behind some of these because he customizes each specific product to a customer's needs.
+Keep in mind that some of these suggestions are somewhat generic.
+Cory from Par2Pro does not necessarily stand behind some because he customizes each specific product to a customer's needs.

 The one thing Cory stressed is that mats are crucial.
-Hitting mats are very costly to manufacture, because they are so heavy, shipping costs can add up quickly.
+Hitting mats are very costly to manufacture because they are so heavy that shipping costs can quickly add up.

-A quality turf mat will cost you roughly $300-$500 like this one.
+A quality turf mat will cost you a minimum of $300-$500 like this one.
 They can get as expensive as $800 if you want the best in performance and durability.
-If you are on a tight budget, Cory did mention that you could contact a local driving range.
-See if they have any used mats they are looking to get rid of.

 You can also check out my guide to golf mats to find out some more options.